-*TAs are able to perform all administrative functions within Canvas with the exception of those related to student data.
-Student data includes but is not limited to student work, academic progress, and enrollment information.
+*TAs may perform all administrative functions within Canvas with the exception of those related to student data.
+Student data includes but is not limited to student work, academic progress and grades, and enrollment information.
 In no case are TAs granted instructional access.

 **Due to restrictions protecting student data, TAs may only collect student work outside of Canvas, either physically in the classroom or via file transfer from the instructor.